Accessing essential health care shouldn’t require a lawyer, but too often it does—especially when you’re pregnant.

 Senior Advisor

-She likes to tell people that her previous life—as a journalist—trained her well for the work she does now.
-In her first career, Sandy led newsrooms and news teams to award winning work.
-She was the environment editor of The New York Times, ran news, investigative and data-based teams at Consumer Reports and Newsday, and has deep experience as a sports writer and editor.
-While the deputy sports editor of the Times, she oversaw the coverage of the Beijing and Vancouver Olympics, and also worked as a sports reporter and writer for the Miami Herald, Sports Illustrated, and Newsday.
+Before working in this movement, she was a career journalist, leading newsrooms and news teams to award winning work.
+She was the environment editor and the deputy sports editor of The New York Times, ran news, investigative and data-based teams at Consumer Reports and Newsday, and has deep experience as a sports writer and editor.